-Bordered by towering limestone bluffs and stretching across the state from Machens to Clinton, Missouri’s Katy Trail is 237 of mostly flat miles perfect for running, hiking and biking.
+Stretching across the state from Machens to Clinton, Missouri’s Katy Trail is 237 of mostly flat miles perfect for running, hiking and biking.
 But all that activity is bound to make a person hungry…and thirsty.
-Luckily, the Katy Trail is also bordered by numerous great spots to fuel and hydrate (I'm not just talking about water) trail-goers.
+Luckily, the Katy Trail is bordered by great spots to fuel up and hydrate (we’re not just talking about water).

 Begin or end your adventure at The Bike Stop Cafe and Outpost in St. Charles, near the eastern trailhead.
-Grab a deliciously healthy breakfast or lunch, cup of coffee or glass of wine, and buy, rent or have your bike worked on all in one place; it's literally a one-stop shop.
+Grab a delicious and healthy breakfast or lunch – including vegetarian options, cup of coffee, or glass of wine.
+You can purchase or rent a bike or have a repair done here.

 In Defiance, stop off for pizza and a beer at the Good New Brewing Company.
 For an interesting twist on the traditional pie, try the jambalaya or Cajun shrimp pizza.